 The ultimate non-essential load disconnection circuit shall be implemented as a full hard-wired chain from sensor to actuator.

+Ultimate disconnection refers to the circuit being the last to disconnect the battery as a function of its state-of-charge.

 ECSS-E-ST-20_0020201

-The ultimate non-essential load disconnection circuit shall be one failure tolerant.
+The ultimate non-essential load disconnection circuit shall be one failure tolerant if centralised.

 ECSS-E-ST-20_0020202

-The spacecraft design shall be such that in the event of an under-voltage condition on the bus, no failure is induced in the power system or the loads during and when recovering from this under-voltage.
+The spacecraft design shall be such that in the event of an under-voltage condition on the bus, no failure is induced in the power subsystem or the loads during and when recovering from this under-voltage.

 ECSS-E-ST-20_0020203